 When you think of spare change, do you associate it with making investments for your future?
 If not then you’re missing out on a great opportunity to invest wisely.

 Today, we’ll be talking about how you can start investing your extra pennies with the Acorns App.
+Almost like a savings account for the future only much better.
+No credit card needed.

 What is the Acorns App?